What skills should I put on my CV?

 What do you want your CV to say about you?

 If you want to get an interview for that new job you’re after, you’re going to have to put together a pretty impressive C.V.
-For starters, you can read about the basics of writing a C.V. here.
-But if you want to really stand out, you’re also going to need to identify and include the skills employers really want to see.
+For starters, you can read about the basics of writing a C.V.
+However, if you want to stand out, you’re going to need to identify and include the skills employers really want to see.

 This is your ability to use writing to clearly express yourself.
-Your writing should be easy to read and understand and never over-complicate things.
-A person with strong written communication skills doesn’t make spelling mistakes and should know how to properly format a page, letter or email.
+Your writing should be easy to understand and not overly complicated.
+A person with strong written communication skills doesn’t make grammar mistakes and should know how to properly format a page, letter or email.

-This is your ability to work well in a group.
-This is a very important skill for most jobs, and requires you to be able to get on well with others while performing a task.
+This is your ability to work well in a group while performing a task.
+This is a very important skill for most jobs.
 You should be able to complete your work and support others without overshadowing them or dominating the group.

 Planning and Organisational Skills